IMF approves deal with Egypt for USD 3 billion support package | Headlines

 - Egypt Arab Rep

-The statement said the package is expected 'to catalyse additional financing of about USD 14 billion from Egypt's international and regional partners.
+The statement said the package is expected 'to catalyze additional financing of about USD 14 billion from Egypt's international and regional partners.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)